Types of Visas

 Under the new system, you will need to score a certain number of points to secure a visa.
 The points required vary depending on the visa category that you are applying for.
 To score these points you will need to prove to the Home Office that you can meet the relevant requirements.

-EU citizens are not required to apply for a visa if they plan to visit the UK for 90 days or less, but now that free movement has ended between the UK and EU, they must apply for a visa if they plan on staying for more than 90 days or working or studying whilst here.
+EU citizens are not required to apply for a visa if they plan to visit the UK for 90 days or less, but now that free movement has ended between the UK and EU, they must apply for a visa if they plan on staying for more than 90 days, working, studying or if they wish to join a family member long term here.

 US Visas